bids-standard/bids-specification/src/04-modality-specific-files/09-positron-emission-tomography.md

 The label used is arbitrary and each file requires a separate JSON sidecar with details of the tracer used (see below).
 Examples are `trc-18FFDG` for fludeoxyglucose or `trc-11CPIB` for Pittsburgh compound B.
-Other labels are permitted, as long as they are consistent across subjects and sessions and consist only of the legal label characters.

 If more than one run of the same task and acquisition (tracer) are acquired during the same session, the [`run-<index>`](../appendices/entities.md#run) entity MUST be used: